If you’re a teenager, there’s a good chance that you’re always looking for new ways to keep yourself entertained.

 Winner of the 2020 iHeartRadio award for Best Kids and Family Podcast, The Story Pirates Podcast is one of the top three kids and family podcasts in the world.
 Featuring songs and sketches based on stories written by kids, special guests include top talents like Julie Andrews, Kristen Bell, Billy Eichner, Lin-Manuel Miranda, Dax Shepard, Bowen Yang, Paul Scheer, Claire Danes, John Oliver, David Schwimmer, and Lake Bell.
 An excellent choice for young teens.

 If you’re a fan of history, Stuff You Missed in History Class is the podcast for you.
 In each episode, hosts Holly and Tracy explore a different historical event or person.
 If you’re looking to learn something new and exciting, this is the podcast for you!

 TED Talks for Kids

-Known for their videos, TED Talks for Kids, can be listened to as is a great podcast if you’re interested in podcasts about science or podcasts about technology.
+Known for their videos, TED Talks for Kids can be listened to as its a great podcast if you’re interested in podcasts about science or podcasts about technology.
 This show has been going strong since 2013 and will keep your brain engaged every time it plays on your phone.
 There are also some amazing TED Talks that are by kids and teens.